CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: Method

 where the evidence lower bound between the sampled noise $\varepsilon$ and the prediction conditioned on the contextual relation embedding extracted from $E_r$ is optimized.
-At test time, a latent vector $z_{shape}$ is randomly sampled from $\mathcal{N}(0,1)$ and progressively denoised by 3D-Unet to generate the final shape.
-Compared with Graph-to-3D~\cite{graph2scene2021}, our design can bring more diverse shape generation by taking advantage of the diffusion model architecture, which we show in the experiment results.
+At test time, a latent vector is randomly sampled from $\mathcal{N}(0,1)$ and progressively denoised by 3D-Unet to generate the final shape.
+Each shape within the layout is populated based on per-node conditioning, ultimately producing a plausible scene.
+Compared to prior work, our design can bring more diverse shape generation by taking advantage of the diffusion model architecture, as shown in experiments.